 Exceptionally, the at-large Board members elected to terms of one or two years in 2014 may run for re-election at the Annual Meeting of the year in which their initial terms expire.

 The present Constitution has been approved, as a general project, by the meeting of the Founding Members held at the Ministry of Justice of the Kingdom of the Netherlands on 7 and 8 April 2000, and ratified in its present form by an exchange of letters, which are kept in the files of the ESC.
-It has been amended at the General Assemblies held in Amsterdam on 27 August 2004, in Krakow on 2 September 2005, in Tübingen on 28 August 2006, and in Prague on 12 September 2014.
+It has been amended at the General Assemblies held in Amsterdam on 27 August 2004, in Krakow on 2 September 2005, in Tübingen on 28 August 2006, in Prague on 12 September 2014, and in Cardiff on 15 September 2017.

 Prof. Hans-Jörg Albrecht, MPI, Freiburg im BreisgauDr.
 Kauko Aromaa*7, National Research Institute of Legal Policy, HelsinkiDr.
 Catrien Bijleveld, WODC, Den HaagProf.
 Gerben Bruinsma9, NISCALE, LeidenProf.
 Henk van de Bunt*, WODC, Den HaagProf.
 Manuel Eisner, ETH, ZürichProf.
 Chris Eliaerts, Vrije Universiteit, BrusselProf.
 David Farrington, Institute of Criminology, CambridgeProf.
 Uberto Gatti, University of GenoaProf.
 Katalin Gönczöl, Eötvös Lorand Univeristy, BudapestProf.
 Beata Gruszczynska*, Warsaw UniversityProf.
 Hanns von Hofer, Stockholm UniversityProf.
 Josine Junger-Tas2, University of Leiden, Den HaagProf.
 Georges Kellens, Université de LiègeProf.
 Hans-Jürgen Kerner6, University of TübingenProf.
 Martin Killias* 1, University of LausanneDr.
 Britta Kyvsgaard, Justitsministeriet, KopenhagenProf.
 Mike Levi*, Cardiff UniversityDr.
 Laurent Mucchieli*, CESDIP-CNRS, GuyancourtProf.
 Cristina Rechea Alberola*, University of Castilla-La Mancha, AlbaceteProf.
 Ernesto Savona* 4, University of TrentoProf.
 Alenka Šélih, University of LjubljanaProf.
 Sonja Snacken5, Vrije Universiteit BrusselProf.
 Michael Tonry8, Institute of Criminology, CambridgeProf.
 Per-Olof Wilkström*, Institute of Criminology, CambridgePaul Wiles3, Home Office, London